-A Spanish road trip on the Mediterranean coast
+Spain: vacation on the Mediterranean coast

-Read More: Spain Travel Guide
+Read More: Spain Vacation Guide

-Cartagena was a wildcard destination for us.
+Cartagena, Spain was a wildcard destination for us.
 We needed somewhere to stay on our Spanish road trip and its location fit the bill.
 I was pleasantly surprised when our Airbnb balcony opened right onto a Roman theater built in 5 BC!
 Alex’s Airbnb skills win yet again!
 The city was cute, filled with some tourists but not too many.
 We found some interesting local foods, like huge round crespillo crackers that tasted like a grown-up version of gold fish!
 And the highlight was this secret beach that Alex found after extensive Google research: with only a few locals that had discovered it, we had it mainly to ourselves!

-Read More: Spain Travel Guide
+Read More: Spain Vacation Guide

 We were in Valencia for a hot second as a place to lay our heads between Cartagena and Barcelona.
 And our experience surprised us!
 We stayed in the cutest little Airbnb in the El Cabanyal neighborhood, an up and coming neighborhood that was once quite rough.
 It’s still a little rough around the edges, but it’s filled with beautiful Spanish tile homes from the early 20th century!
 I got a little obsessed and did a photoshoot throughout the neighborhood.
 Also on our road trip up to Valencia: the most authentic paella we’ve ever had in restaurant filled with local families, and another hidden beach.

-Read More: Spain Travel Guide
+Read More: Spain Vacation Guide

-Read More: Spain Travel Guide
+Read More: Spain Vacation Guide